puxplaying/toolbox/README.md

 - ```chmod a+rx toolbox```
 - ```./toolbox```

-This tool updates itself and included terminal applications to the latest online version with the [00] option.
+This tool updates itself and included applications to the latest online release if a new version was found - with the [00] option.

 All files are stored in ``` $HOME/.cache/toolbox ```